El Nino Watch Issued: What is El Nino, and why should we care?

 Some of the typical effects of El Nino include warmer and drier conditions in parts of North America, South America, Australia, and Southeast Asia, and cooler and wetter conditions in parts of Africa, Central America, and the Pacific Islands.

-El Nino can also influence the frequency and intensity of tropical cyclones, droughts, floods, heat waves, and cold snaps.
+El Nino can also influence the frequency and intensity of tropical cyclones (such as tropical storms and hurricanes), droughts, floods, heat waves, and cold snaps.

-For the Carolinas, this usually means a wetter and more relaxed than average winter season.
-It also helps to deter the number of hurricanes due to the increase in wind shear over the Atlantic tropical Basin.
+For the Carolinas, El Nino usually means a wetter and more relaxed-than-average winter season.
+El Nino also helps to deter the number of hurricanes due to the increase in wind shear over the Atlantic tropical Basin.

+RAISE YOUR WEATHER IQ: How wind shear can rip apart a hurricane

 However, not every El Nino event is the same, and the exact outcomes depend on many factors, such as the strength and duration of El Nino, the time of year it occurs, and how it interacts with other climate patterns.
 Therefore, it is vital to monitor the evolution of El Nino and its potential impacts on the weather for the Carolinas, especially into the fall and winter seasons.